Jot Agyeman

 John Osei Tutu Agyeman (born 28 June 1967 in Kumasi) also known by the name Jot Agyeman is a Ghanaian author, actor, playwright and television personality.

 Early life and education

 Agyeman was born on 28 June 1967 in Kumasi.
 He is the youngest of his mother's ten children, and his father's sixteenth child.
 His father was enstooled Nkosuo Nkosuohene (Development Chief) by the Late Asantehene (Ashanti King) Otumfuo Opoku Ware II, making him (his father) the first-ever Nkosuohene to be installed in Ghana.

 Agyeman had his secondary education at Prempeh College, Kumasi.
 He later continued at Wesley College, Kumasi, where he trained as a teacher.
-He then enrolled ar the University of Ghana to pursue a programme in Theater Arts at both undergraduate and graduate levels.
+He then enrolled at the University of Ghana to pursue a programme in Theater Arts at both undergraduate and graduate levels.
 His speciality was play writing with a focus on the history of the Ashanti Kingdom and its culture.